michelp/postgres-sqlite/README.md

 # postgres-sqlite

-`postgres-sqlite` is a PostgreSQL extension that adds sqlite databases as a first class data type for Postgres databases.
+`postgres-sqlite` is a PostgreSQL extension that introduces SQLite databases as a first-class data type within PostgreSQL.

-Using a combination of the Postgres "exapnded datum" API and the sqlite3 serialize/deserialize API, postgres-sqlite can be used to create and store small (up to 1GB) sqlite databases in postgres tables very efficiently by taking advantage of compressed TOAST storage using sqlite's native serialization API.
-Accordingly, postgres-sqlite does not require any access to the server's filesytem, all sqlite databases are stored directly in Postgres tables.
+By leveraging the PostgreSQL "expanded datum" API and SQLite's `sqlite3_serialize`/`sqlite3_deserialize` APIs, `postgres-sqlite` enables the efficient creation and storage of small SQLite databases (up to 1GB) directly within PostgreSQL tables.
+This efficiency is achieved through PostgreSQL's compressed TOAST storage in conjunction with SQLite's native serialization API.
+Importantly, `postgres-sqlite` does not require filesystem access—SQLite databases are fully managed within PostgreSQL tables.

+### Key Advantages

+#### Multitenancy
-This is very useful for multitenancy, since these mini sqlite databases inside Postgres are completely isolated from the Postgres database around them, no special RLS policies, permissions, or other traditional complications of multitenancy are needed to keep isolated customer data in separate rows.
+`postgres-sqlite` simplifies multitenancy by embedding isolated SQLite databases directly into PostgreSQL.
+Each SQLite database is entirely independent from its surrounding PostgreSQL environment, eliminating the need for complex RLS policies, permissions, or other traditional multitenancy mechanisms.
+This allows customer data to be securely stored in separate rows without additional configuration.

+#### Client-Server Synchronization
-Another useful use case is using this tool in conjunction with the official sqlite-wasm build to store client side data on your server.
-To synchronize client and server data simply exchange the objects as the native SQL text format, or the standard sqlite binary format with sqlite_serialize()/sqlite_deserialize().
+Another powerful use case is pairing `postgres-sqlite` with the official SQLite Wasm (WebAssembly) build to synchronize client-side and server-side data.
+You can seamlessly exchange data between client and server using either SQLite’s native SQL text format or the standard binary format via `sqlite_serialize()` and `sqlite_deserialize()`.

 ## Creating SQLite Databases